Sunnyside High School (Fresno): Doctors Academy

 Sunnyside High is home to the Doctor's Academy, a four-year path of course work and hand-on learning to prepare them for health science and health profession careers.
 A focus of the academy is to increase the number of minority and disadvantaged students who graduate from high school and college, and pursue careers in health and medicine.
 It was founded by Dr. Katherine Flores, a Fresno area family physician, who secured partnerships with local hospitals and clinics, as well as the Fresno County Office of Education.
 Approximately 140 students are enrolled in the academy and the program has close to a 100% college acceptance rate.

 Video Production Academy

 In the Video production Academy, nearly 100 students learn digital and social media skills and acquire work-based learning experiences, dual enrollment college credits and often are certified in programs such as Adobe Photoshop.
 Some academy activities include recording theater performances at local elementary schools and shooting promotional video for local organizations.
 Their work is shown on the schools daily broadcast and sometimes on a local network affiliate or public television.
 In 2019, the head of the Video Production Academy, Katie McQuone, won the Milken Educator Award for her leadership.

 Extracurricular activities

 Athletics

-In 2014, the varsity boys' soccer team, coached by Mike Sosa, won the school's first section championship, beating El Diamonte.
-The varsity boys' soccer team won their section again in 2018, beating Clovis North.

 The school competes in the North Yosemite League.